 After a wine is confirmed by you to be clean, what we are looking for is a recognition of aromas and intensity of aromas.

-Wine to Observe
+4. Wine to Observe

 A wine is described as being 'complex' in the aromatic and flavor observation of wine.
-When its termed complex in flavor, it is describing the layers and diversity of:

 - Fruit characteristics

-- Winemaking techniques (oak, aging, fermentation style)
+- Winemaking techniques (oak, age, fermentation style etc.)

 This concept of a wines structure can be a little tricky to explain, but it’s the culmination of all the above sensations in the wine.